Children's cardiomyopathy: What you need to know

 SPORTINGKID LIVE: Why did you start the Children's Cardiomyopathy Foundation?

-After losing two children to cardiomyopathy, we realized there was limited knowledge on the disease in children and that we had to help other cardiomyopathy families find hope for the future.
+After losing two children to cardiomyopathy, we realized there was limited knowledge on the pediatric form of the disease and that we had to help other affected families find hope for the future.
 We established the Children’s Cardiomyopathy Foundation (CCF) in 2002 to call attention to this poorly understood disease and to take action on the lack of medical progress and low public awareness.
-Since its formation, CCF has raised more than $12 million for research and education initiatives, and grown into a global community of families, physicians and scientists focused on improving diagnosis, treatment and quality of life for children with cardiomyopathy.
+Since its formation, CCF has raised more than $15 million and grown into a global community of families, physicians, and scientists focused on improving diagnosis, treatment, and quality of life for children with cardiomyopathy.

 SPORTINGKID LIVE: How important is it to have accessible automated external defibrillators (AEDs) at youth sporting events?

-YUE: An AED is a critical piece of equipment to have at sporting events.
-While we hope that one is never used, it should be included on the “equipment” checklist along with shin guards for soccer players, helmets for football players and mouth guards for lacrosse players.
-An AED can protect an adult and child from dying so an AED is a safety precaution when time is critical.
-When a cardiac arrest occurs, we only have 3-5 minutes to save a life.
-The timely delivery of an electric shock from an AED can increase their chances of survival.
+YUE: An AED is a critical piece of equipment to have at a sporting event or school function.
+While we hope that one is never used, it should be included on the “equipment” checklist along with shin guards for soccer players, helmets for football players, and mouthguards for lacrosse players.
+An AED is a safety precaution and can protect an adult and child from dying when seconds are critical.
+We only have 3-5 minutes to save a life when a cardiac arrest occurs.
+The timely delivery of an electric shock from an AED can double the chances of survival.

-Having AEDs at youth sporting events can protect those who are unaware that they have cardiomyopathy and are at a higher risk for a sudden cardiac arrest.
-Fortunately, New Jersey passed a law in 2015 requiring schools to have an AED available in an unlocked location that is accessible during the school day and at school-sponsored athletic events or team practices.
-It requires coaches or staff to be trained in CPR and AED usage and be present at athletic events or team practices.
-The bill also requires schools to establish and implement an emergency action plan for responding to a sudden cardiac event.
-As a parent of four children in elementary, middle and high school, this law is important to me, and I hope that it can be enacted in every state.
+Having AEDs on premise can protect those who are unaware that they have cardiomyopathy and are unknowingly at a higher risk for a sudden cardiac arrest.
+Some states have passed laws requiring schools to have an AED available in an unlocked location that is accessible during the school day and at school-sponsored athletic events or team practices.
+However, not all states have this legislation, so it is up to coaches or staff to be trained in CPR and AED usage and be present at athletic events or team practices.
+The state of New Jersey has an AED law.
+As a parent of four children in middle and high school, this law is important to me, and I hope that it can eventually be enacted in every state.